According to the Global Alliance for Improved Nutrition, 3.5 billion people worldwide—half the population of the

 Probiotics for Supporting Healthy Nutrient Absorption

-Because probiotics (aka beneficial bacteria) help break down the food in our digestive tract for easy transport into the bloodstream—where nutrients work to nourish the entire body—we need as many of these friendly bugs as we can get.
+Because probiotics (aka beneficial bacteria) help break down the food in our digestive tract for easy transport into the bloodstream—where nutrients work to nourish the entire body—we need to maintain as many of these friendly bugs as we can.

-Fortunately, the solution is easier than you may think!
-You can vastly improve your health and your body’s ability to assimilate all the wholesome goodness you consume just by boosting the amount of good bacteria in your gut.
+Fortunately, this is easier than you may think!
+You can support your health and your body’s ability to assimilate all the wholesome goodness you consume just by giving your gut a little TLC.

-And the best way to do this is with an high-quality probiotic supplement that’s designed to survive stomach acids and reach deep within the intestinal tract - where the beneficial organisms can really get to work supporting your overall state of being.
+One very simple way to give your gut that love is to supplement with a high-quality probiotic that’s designed to survive stomach acids and reach deep within the intestinal tract—where the beneficial organisms can really get to work supporting your overall state of being.

-Adding a high-quality, natural probiotic supplement to your family’s healthy eating plan can replenish good bacteria, improve digestion, enhance immune function, optimize nutrient absorption for proper growth and development, and help put you on the path to your healthiest, most vibrant days.
+Adding a premium probiotic supplement to your family’s healthy eating plan can replenish good bacteria to keep your digestion, immune function, and nutrient absorption going strong so you can stay on the path to your healthiest, most vibrant days ever.

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.